 Another month-long event is Maui Open Studios.
 Starting Feb.
-2 with an opening celebration (including live music and complimentary wine, so you know it’s going to be a good time!), every weekend in February, the talented artists of Maui are opening up their galleries and studios for you to explore.
-You’ll get to see a cultural side of Maui that you might not get to otherwise, and mix and mingle with the hospitable locals.
+2 with an opening celebration (including live music and complimentary wine, so you know it’s going to be a good time!), every weekend in February the talented artists of Maui are opening up their galleries and studios for you to explore.
+You’ll get to see a cultural side of Maui that you might not otherwise get to see, and mix and mingle with the hospitable locals.

 Each weekend of Maui Open Studios focuses on a separate part of the island.
 So, for example Feb.
 9–10 highlights West, North, Central and East Maui; Feb.
 16–17 highlights Upcountry; and Feb.
 23–24 highlights South Maui.

 While the opening celebration takes place at the Pa’ina Culinary Arts Center at the University of Hawaii Maui College, the rest of the month-long event is pretty much self-guided.
 If you can make the opening celebration, you’ll receive a Maui Open Studios guidebook that’ll come in handy in planning how you’ll visit each of the artists on display on a particular weekend.